-To complete a backup (make all those nasty linking and compressing and so on), use storeBackupUpdateBackup.pl, see section 4.3.
+To complete an unfinished backup (make all those nasty linking and compressing and so on), use store-BackupUpdateBackup.pl, see section 4.3.
 It also will analyse your backups (below "backupDir") and find the right order to complete them.
-After successful running storeBackupUpdateBackup.pl your backups will be in the same state as if you ran your backup without option lateLinks.
-File .storeBackupLinks/linkFile.bz2 (and some others) are deleted and everything is hard linked (and compressed), also the permissions are set like in the source directory (except if set option ignorePerms in storeBackup.pl).
+After running storeBackupUpdateBackup.pl successfully your backups will be in the same state as if you ran your backup without option lateLinks.
+Among some others, file .storeBackupLinks/linkFile.bz2 is deleted and everything is hard linked (and compressed), also the permissions are set like in the source directory (except if set option ignorePerms in storeBackup.pl).
 If you use option lateLinks, your should run storeBackupUpdateBackup.pl regularly, eg. every night and check if there were some ERROR messages.
+Summary: